Parshantrao/Ecommerce-and-cart-management/README.md

   }],
   totalPrice: {number, mandatory, comment: "Holds total price of all the items in the cart"},
   totalItems: {number, mandatory, comment: "Holds total number of items in the cart"},
-  totalQuantity: {number, mandatory, comment: "Holds total number of items in the cart"},
+  totalQuantity: {number, mandatory, comment: "Holds total number of quantity in the cart"},
   cancellable: {boolean, default: true},
-  status: {string, default: 'pending', enum[pending, completed, cancled]}
+  status: {string, default: 'pending', enum[pending, completed, cancled]},
+  deletedAt: {Date, when the document is deleted},
+  isDeleted: {boolean, default: false},
   createdAt: {timestamp},
   updatedAt: {timestamp},
 }